 The RICE treatment may also help minor to moderate pain in the back of the knee.
 RICE stands for:

 - Icing — the knee

 - Compressing — the area with an elastic bandage

 In many cases, the RICE treatment may help reduce symptoms, such as pain and swelling.

-Nonsteroidal anti-inflammatory drugs (NSAIDs) are another way to ease pain and swelling while the knee is recovering.
 In some cases, doctors may recommend steroid injections to reduce symptoms.

 With more serious injuries, doctors may use an MRI or CT scan to obtain a complete image of the area.
 They might then suggest treatments that include physical therapy or surgery, depending on the severity.

 Pain at the back of the knee may sometimes be a sign of a serious issue.
 Anyone experiencing severe symptoms or symptoms that last for more than a few days should have their injury checked by a doctor.